 Property specialists work for institutional investors with multi-billion dollar commercial property portfolios, major property companies, valuation firms and leading property advisory companies, both in Australia and overseas.

 This major is available on-campus in full time and part time modes or by distance.
-Please contact the Property major Academic Course Advisor for information on the distance mode offering.
+Please contact the Property major Academic Program Advisor for information on the distance mode offering.

 The Hospitality Management major is designed to prepare you for a career that goes beyond providing customer ‘service’ and focuses on providing customer ‘experience’.